What Our Staff Say

 Mr M Bean, Director of Faculty - The Arts

 "A career in teaching at The John Wallis Church of England Academy is not the stereotypical never-ending cycle of plan, teach, mark, repeat.
 Every day is different and you really do make a difference!

 You cannot help but smile when working with our students.
 Not only do you get wins with both individuals and whole classes each day but sometimes you really do transform a student’s life.

 There is a warm community spirit that exists within the Academy.
 If you’re a community it’s not like work.
 For me it’s more like going back to school myself as we are all learning from each other.
 You are encouraged to share your ideas with the Leadership Team and work together to implement them for the benefit of both staff and students.
-This follows all the way from the Principle to the caretakers; everyone has a valuable role to play within the Academy community.
+This follows all the way from the Principal to the caretakers; everyone has a valuable role to play within the Academy community.

 Joining the Academy is just the beginning.
 Once you’re a part of our community, the professional opportunities are endless."

-Miss Samantha Manchester, Teacher of Physical Education
+Miss Samantha Manchester, Head of Learning, Wellbeing and Engagement

 "I think there is just something very special about the students, staff and families linked to the Academy.
 I’ve been here for 20 years and can honestly say it’s the best job in the world.
 Why, well I think Forrest Gump sums it up nicely ‘Life is like a box of chocolates, you never know what you’re going to get’.
 That for me epitomises each day at the Academy, it’s always fun and challenging to ensure you are motivating and inspiring students to be the best they can be.